Myorignl/Stock-Analysis/README.md

 # Summary
 In summary the analysis conducted provided easy to use information with visual aids that clearly show a stocks percentage of return.
 The information will assist Steve and his family in making an informed decision prior to investing.
-The code can be repurposed and used for any upcoming years with minor modification.
+The code can be repurposed and used for any upcoming years with minor modifications.

 **Advantages of refactoring code**
 Refactoring a code makes a code faster.
 It helps reduce the chances of creating mistakes by adding loops and eliminating duplicate code.
 It reduces the size making it overall more efficient and easier to run.